 Measure the diameter of the lids and any tank inlet or baffle outlet covers.
 If the larger lid, or "manhole" lid, is more than 24 inches in diameter, it may require an adapter before fitting the lid riser over the hole.
 Adapters are available from the lid riser manufacturer.

-Remove the concrete lids and set it aside.
-Avoid breathing any fumes rising from the septic tank and wear a protective mask to reduce exposure.
+Remove the concrete lids and set them aside.
+This may require use of a backhoe, as the concrete lids are extremely heavy.
+Avoid breathing any fumes rising from the septic tank and wear a protective mask or respirator to reduce exposure.

 Measure the distance between the tank and the ground.
-Trim the riser if necessary according to the manufacturer's directions.
-Usually, however, you need to drill a hole at the appropriate length for the riser.
-Then, using a jigsaw, trim off the excess riser length.
+Trim the riser if necessary according to the manufacturer's directions or in older systems, consider adding a riser to lift the new lid to ground level.
+To reduce the height of the existing riser, drill a hole at the appropriate height for the riser; then trim off the excess riser length with a jigsaw.
 Some manufacturers make adjustable risers, making trimming unnecessary.

-Sand around the bases of the risers with a 40- to 60-grit sandpaper.
-Wipe it with a tack cloth, then place the risers over the manholes, and the intake and outlet holes.
+Sand around the bases of the risers with 40- to 60-grit sandpaper.
+Wipe it with a tack cloth; then place the risers over the manholes and the intake and outlet holes.

 Mix the recommended quick-drying, high-strength, flexible concrete patch mix in a bucket.
-Work quickly, the mix dries in 15 to 20 minutes.
+Work quickly as the mix dries in 15 to 20 minutes.
 Apply liberally around the bases of the risers with a trowel, completely sealing the edges to the top of the septic tank.
 Allow to dry completely.

-Bolt the lids onto the risers according to the manufacturer's directions, using a socket wrench.
+Bolt the new lids onto the risers according to the manufacturer's directions, using a socket wrench.